moefuerst/dspace_ex/README.md

 ## Installation

 Add `:dspace` to your list of dependencies in `mix.exs`.
 You also need to add [Req](https://github.com/wojtekmach/req), which is used as the default HTTP client.
-If your project uses another client, you can implement the `DSpace.Api.HttpClient` contract and pass the implementation to the `DSpace.Api` module.
+If your project uses another client, you can implement the `DSpace.Api.Http` contract and pass the implementation to the `DSpace.Api` module.

 ```elixir
 def deps do